ConnorMartin862/ConnorMartin862/README.md

 physics systems, a full-stack mobile app, a relational database engine from scratch.
 I like hard problems and I have a bad habit of finishing them.

+## Where I'm Working Now
+- **Miller Industries LLC** - Working as a Software Development Intern, working in both front-end and back-end production code.

 ## What I'm Building Now
 - 🎮 **Shattered Continuum** — browser-based 2D platformer in JavaScript/Kaboom.js
 - 📱 **StudyBuddy** — full-stack mobile app for finding study partners at universities